SageHourihan/clermont/README.md

 ![Clermont Platform](assets/platform_pic.png)

-Clermont is a sophisticated maritime vessel tracking platform developed by Black Sun Technologies.
+Clermont is a sophisticated maritime vessel tracking platform .
 The system provides real-time monitoring and analytics for ships in the Port of Detroit and surrounding waters, offering crucial insights for maritime logistics and supply chain management.

 ## Table of Contents
 1. [Current Status](#current-status)